 MLRO Your Ref: FIS Ref:

-PRIVATE & CONFIDENTIAL - ADDRESSEE ONLY
+PRIVATE & CONFIDENTIAL - ADDRESSEE ON LY

 Dear

-Thank you for the disclosure of information you have provided a (Section 39 of the Criminal Justice (Proceeds of Crime) (Bailiw 1999 as amended) concerning:- 1
+Thank you for the disclosure of information you had the Disclosure (Bailiwick of Guernsey) Law, 2007 of Guernsey) Law, 2002 as amended) concerning:- ± -

 XXXXXX XXXXXXX

 Your suspicions have been noted.

-Based upon the information provided you have consent to
+Based upon the information provided you have cons sent to

-However, this consent does not release you from your obligation transactions on the account or arising from the relationship to comp money laundering legislation and to have due regard to the Guerr Commission Handbook on the subject. ly with the relevant anti
+However, this consent does not release you from your transactions on the account or arising from the relation money laundering legislation and to have due regard Commission Handbook on the subject. nship to comply with the relevant anti

 Thank you for your continued co-operation.

 Yours sincerely